graphcommerce-org/graphcommerce/.changeset/brown-tools-design.md

 '@graphcommerce/graphql': patch
 ---

-Make sure the InContextMask only warns when a block is renderer during the initial ssr render.
+The `<InContextMask />` component now only warns when a block is rendered during the initial SSR render.